 If you and your spouse can reach an agreement on everything in your divorce, you could complete an uncontested divorce in only a month.
 However, if your divorce has many contested issues, it can take up to two years, or sometimes even longer.

 You are not legally required to obtain the services of an attorney to get divorced in Illinois.
 However, individuals going through a divorce highly recommend getting legal representation.
 Even though divorce is a common area of law, it is not something that people should risk handling on their own.
-Instead, turn to Sabuco, Beck, Hansen & Massino, P.C., to find an experienced attorney who will fight for your rights and protections.
+Instead, turn to Sabuco Beck, P.C., to find an experienced attorney who will fight for your rights and protections.
 Contact us today to meet with one of our attorneys and get your divorce started.